LaunchCode-Education-Archived/skills-front-end/class-prep/6/README.md

 ---
 title: Class 6 Prep
+currentMenu: course-outline
 ---

 We are now transitioning to a point in the class where we will be making a bunch of HTTP requests to external servers, and processing the data we receive back.
 This, of course, is what a browser does every time you visit a webpage.
-But in fact, there are other ways of making HTTP requests.
+But it turns out there are other ways, besides "visiting a page", of making HTTP requests.
 On the front-end, one very common technique for making requests is using a technique called AJAX, which you will learn about in the Udacity course below.

-Before coming to [Class 6](../class6), please complete the following tasks:
+Before coming to Class 6, please complete the following tasks:

 ### cURL